Packoed1/Expansion-Deerisle-files/README.md

 3: Start the server to generate files.

 4: In mpmissions/empty.deerisle
-   Replace the two folders expansion + expansion_ce with the folders from this download.
+   Replace the two folders.

+   expansion + expansion_ce

+   with the folders from this download.

 5: Restart the server.